Check out our review of Lambda School to learn more about their program!

 - How does Lambda School compare to Pathrise?

 What does Lambda School do?

-Lambda School is an online bootcamp that helps people learn the technical skills necessary to land a job in web development, data science, UX design, and iOS development.
+Lambda School is an online bootcamp that helps people learn the technical skills necessary to land a job in web development or data science.
 Students participate in projects with their classmates, which they can add to their portfolios and resume as they search for jobs.

 Who is Lambda School for?